-In children, an independent genotype-specific effect on MRD-related outcomes improved the risk stratification $^{59}$ .
-In adults, one study demonstrated the usefulness of a mixed MRD and genetic risk classification, showing the independent prognostic effect of a 4-gene classifier (favorable: lack of KMT2A rearrangements and $\Delta IKZF1$ in B-ALL; mutated NOTCH1/FWBX7 without RAS/PTEN abnormalities in T-ALL $^{54}$ .
-In addition a comprehensive risk model combined WBC, cytogenetics and MRD results $^{60}$ .
-Both models have not been uniformly adopted.
+In children, an independent genotype-specific effect on MRDrelated outcomes improved the risk stratification.60 In adults, one study demonstrated the usefulness of a mixed MRD and genetic risk classification, showing the independent prognostic effect of a 4-gene classifier (favorable: lack of KMT2A rearrangements and $\Delta IKZF1$ in B-ALL; mutated NOTCH1/FWBX7 without RAS/PTEN abnormalities in T-ALL55).
+In addition, a comprehensive risk model combined WBC, cytogenetics, and MRD results.61 Both models have not been adopted uniformly.

-Recommendations for Analysis of PFs and Risk Stratification
+Recommendations for analysis of PFs and risk stratification

-MRD testing is recommended in all cases to optimize risk stratification.
-In a European survey, MRD was the only PF shared by 11 national study groups to define HR ALL and to decide about SCT indication(Table 2B).
+MRD testing is recommended in all cases to optimize risk stratification.^{59,62} In a European survey, MRD was the only PF shared by 11 national study groups to define HR ALL and to make a decision about SCT indication63 (Table 4).
 No other PF achieved the same level of consensus, although adverse genetics rank high in HR definitions (8/11 groups).
-Altogether, it is strongly recommended to perform MRD analysis in all ALL patients.
-New evidence may prove the independent prognostic power of several genetic abnormalities that in different combinations concur to define novel HR subsets.
-Appropriate diagnostic identification and clinical data in relevant patient numbers with modern protocols are a pre-requisite.
+Altogether, it is strongly recommended to perform MRD analysis in all patients with ALL.62 New evidence may prove the independent prognostic power of several genetic abnormalities that in different combinations concur to define novel HR subsets.
+Appropriate diagnostic identification and clinical data in relevant patient numbers with modern protocols are a prerequisite.
 New combined risk models are therefore recommended for research purposes to improve the diagnostic and prognostic platforms.

-Response Criteria and Definition of Outcomes
+Response criteria and definition of outcomes

-Formal criteria for BM response assessment in ALL are based on AML and those for extramedullary response on Non-Hodgkins'Lymphoma (NHL) .
-Recently new standards for remission, treatment failure and relapse have been defined for pediatric ALL, which should be adopted for adult ALL.
+Formal criteria for BM response assessment in ALL are based on $AML^{4,64}$ and those for extramedullary response on non-Hodgkin lymphoma (NHL).65 Recently new standards for remission, treatment failure, and relapse have been defined for pediatric ALL, which should be adopted for adult ALL.66

-Cytologic Response in BM
+Cytologic response in BM

-Whereas criteria for CR are uniformly used, CR with incomplete recovery (CRi) can be an endpoint in clinical trials.
-Failure or partial remission (PR) (Table 3) can be differentiated or combined.
+Although criteria for CR are uniformly used, CR with incomplete recovery (CRi) can be an endpoint in clinical trials.
+Failure or partial remission (PR) (Table 5) can be differentiated or combined.
 For PR cases a correlation with MRD testing is recommended.
 If technical criteria for MRD testing are met, PR or CRi with negative MRD status can be considered as CR.
-On the other hand, patients with MRD of 1% or higher can be considered as failure .
-For future clinical trials a standardized terminology is requested (Table 3).
-Publications should also define time-point (TP) of response assessment and avoid reporting of cumulative response rates.
+On the other hand, patients with MRD of 1% or higher can be considered as failure.66 For future clinical trials, a standardized terminology is requested (Table 5).
+Publications should also define time point (TP) of response assessment and avoid reporting of cumulative response rates.

-MRD Response
+MRD response